Symmetric bimonoidal intermuting categories and $\omega\times\omega$ reduced bar constructions: A note on reduced bar construction

 while $d_i^n$, for $0<i<n$, and $s_i^n$ are mapped to the functions graphically presented as

 However, ${\cal H}\cirk{\cal J}$ is not faithful.
 For example, $d_0^1\!:1\str 0$ and $d_1^1\!:1\str 0$ are both mapped to the empty partial function from 1 to 0.
 So, $\cal H$ cannot be used for the constructions like, for example, the functor nerve is, where $d_0^1$ and $d_1^1$ should be mapped to the source and the target function, respectively.
+The image of $\Delta_+^{op}$ in $\Delta_{par}$ under ${\cal H}\cirk{\cal J}$ is a category opposite to the category obtained as the image of $\Delta$ in the category $\Gamma$ under a functor defined in \cite{S74} (Section~1, first paragraph after Definition 1.2).